 The following article solely focuses on the available types of residence permits.
 Furthermore, it explains how to register with the local authorities after you’ve moved to Germany.

-All foreign residents from non-EU member states need a German residence permit for planned stays longer than 90 days, regardless of their country of origin.
-A short-term German visa for visitors can only be extended under special circumstances, e.g. if you fall seriously ill before your intended date of departure.
+All foreign residents from non-EU member states need a residence permit for planned stays longer than 90 days, regardless of their country of origin.
+A short-term visa for visitors can only be extended under special circumstances, e.g. if you fall seriously ill before your intended date of departure.

-Usually, you have to apply for a visa plus German residence permit (and work permit, if necessary) at an embassy or consulate.
-Nationals from a few selected countries can also obtain it after arriving in Germany.
+Usually, you have to apply for a visa plus a residence permit (and work permit, if necessary) at an embassy or consulate.
+Nationals from a few selected countries can also obtain these after arriving in Germany.
 There are just a few exceptions to this rule, especially for asylum seekers and political refugees.
-Obviously, they don’t have to go through the regular application process for a German residence permit via a diplomatic mission.
+Obviously, they don’t have to go through the regular application process via a diplomatic mission.

 However, you need to fulfill various other conditions: You have to prove some basic knowledge of the German language, Germany’s political system, and German society.
 Moreover, you need to show that you are able to earn a living and that you have made financial contributions to Germany’s national pension plan for five years.
 Proof of accommodation is also required.

-The so-called “EC long-term residence permit” is almost identical to the German settlement permit.
+The so-called “EU long-term residence permit” is almost identical to the German settlement permit.
 It was mostly introduced to comply with a new EU directive.
-However, if you obtain the EC long-term residence permit in Germany, this allows you to move to other EU member states.
-Unlike people with a regular German residence permit or settlement permit, you receive full access to the labor market and social security schemes in the European Union.
+However, if you obtain the EU long-term residence permit in Germany, this allows you to move to other EU member states.
+Unlike people with a regular residence permit or settlement permit, you receive full access to the labor market and social security schemes in the European Union.

 We do our best to keep this article up to date.
 However, if you spot any inaccurate info, don’t hesitate to contact us.